moses-lab/zero-shot-protein-segmentation/README.md

 Note: files generated in this colab session might be deleted from colab when the window is closed.
 Note: you can upload your own fasta sequences to colab in the session or through google drive

+Copyright Statement version 2.0 copyright 2025 by Ami Sangster.
+This software is provided "as is" without warranty of any kind.
+The author assumes no responsibility for the results it produces or conclusions based thereupon.
+It is distributed free of charge for academic use only.
+Permission to copy and use it is granted free of charge provided that no fee is charged and this copyright notice is not removed.